 I have been thinking about the divide between “conservatives” and “traditionalists” over 20 years.
 I put those terms in quotes, because they were never adequate (for reasons I will explain later elsewhere).

-I nearly completed a paper about it which never saw the light of day: when Benedict became Pope, the issue seemed much less pressing.
-Then came Pope Francis, but this introduced a new difficulty: the lines between “conservatives” and “traditionalists” became blurred–thankfully…because we are to be one.
+I nearly completed a paper about it, but then Benedict became Pope and the issue seemed much less pressing.
+Then came Pope Francis, but this introduced a new difficulty, because thankfully the lines between “conservatives” and “traditionalists” became blurred.

-The paper was written as an irenic (Chestertonian type) debate between two good friends–one “traditionalist” and one “conservative”–with some heart felt conclusions at the end.
+The paper was written as an irenic (Chestertonian type) debate between two good friends.
 The below was a small part written in the voice of the traditionalist:

-- You can’t praise other religions, and Protestant denominations, enough to convince their followers of the importance of being Catholic–nor of Catholics to remain Catholic.
+- You can’t praise other religions, and Protestant denominations, enough to convince their followers of the importance of becoming Catholic–nor for Catholics to remain Catholic.

 - You can’t be silent enough about hell to convince people that it really matters whether or not you are Catholic, not the importance of the Sacraments such as confession.

 - You can’t be ambiguous enough to help people understand the faith clearly.